Miserlou/Zappa/README.md

 ## Contributing

 This project is still young, so there is still plenty to be done.
 Contributions are more than welcome!

-Please file tickets before submitting patches, and submit your patches to the "dev" branch.
-(If dev falls behind master, feel free to rebase.)
+Please file tickets for discussion before submitting patches, and submit your patches to the "dev" branch if possible.
+If dev falls behind master, feel free to rebase.

+If you are adding a non-trivial amount of new code, please include a functioning test in your PR.
+For AWS calls, we use the placebo library, which you can learn to use [in the test writing guide](docs/README.md).

+Please also write comments along with your new code, including the URL of the ticket which you filed along with the PR.
+This greatly helps for project maintainability, as it allows us to trace back use cases and explain decision making.

 #### Using a Local Repo